nagracks/media_tools/README.md

 # Media tools

-> `Media tools` is combination of lots of tools.
-I want to make it so that it
+> `Media tools` is a combination of a lot of tools.
+I wanted to make it so that it
-> could be the solution for all media task, if not all at least for most of
+> would be the solution for all media tasks, if not all at least most of
 > them.
-For example conversion between media files, cut parts of file (make ringtunes), make
+For example, conversion between media files, cut parts of files (make ringtones), make
-> gifs etc. For this task I am going to use `ffmpeg` tool with Python.
+> gifs, etc. For these tasks I am going to use the `ffmpeg` tool with Python.
 I also
 > want to make a light weight gui for it.

 Usage